 Gender and COVID-19 Research

 At the outset of the COVID-19 pandemic in spring 2020, scholars, journalists, and the public expressed concern that unprecedented school and daycare closures would undo decades of women’s progress at work and at home.
 Others envisioned a silver lining: with domestic labor more visible than ever to men, they might equalize their share of childcare and housework, in effect, “un-stalling” the gender revolution.
-To evaluate these claims, I began a collaboration with Leah Ruppanner (University of Melbourne), William Scarborough (University of North Texas), and Liana Christin Landivar (Women’s Bureau, U.S. Dept. of Labor) using publicly available survey data.
-This research aims to offer timely, nuanced insights into key mechanisms driving disparities of gender and class for parents in the COVID-19 pandemic.
+To evaluate these claims, I began a collaboration with Leah Ruppanner (University of Melbourne), William Scarborough (University of North Texas), and Liana Christin Landivar (Women’s Bureau, U.S. Dept. of Labor) using publicly available survey data and a new, national, longitudinal, public database on elementary school operating status (ESOS) we constructed, described below.
+This research aims to offer timely, nuanced insights into key mechanisms driving disparities of gender, race, and class for parents in the COVID-19 pandemic.

 In two articles published in Gender, Work, and Organization (2021) and Socius (2020), we examine panel data from the U.S. Current Population Survey for February-April 2020 and find that mothers of school-aged children were particularly vulnerable to work hour reductions, labor force exits, and unemployment.

 Collins, Caitlyn+, Liana Christin Landivar+, Leah Ruppanner+, and William Scarborough+.
 2021.
 “COVID-19 and the Gender Gap in Work Hours.”
 Gender, Work, and Organization 28:101-112. (+equal authorship).